Due diligence on shell companies

 An additional due diligence measure that should be undertaken is reputational checks.
 If a corporate partner has entities registered in jurisdictions with secrecy laws, has nominee or corporate directors, or has arranged their associated entities in seemingly complex formations companies can add reputation checks to discover more about the partner’s integrity profile.
 The reputation of a partner can be identified through media research and a discreet on-the-ground investigation.

 Reputational checks should be carried out in the countries where the partner has operational addresses, rather than in the territories where its shell companies exist.
 Since a partner is unlikely to conduct business through its shell company, reputational checks in that jurisdiction will yield few results.
-Reputational checks in the countries of operation may produce benefits such as confirming that the partner does indeed exist, and establishing whether it operates under the name it has provided or through subsidiaries.
+Reputational checks in the countries of operation may produce benefits such as confirming that the partner does indeed exist and establishing whether it operates under the name it has provided or through subsidiaries.
 Reputational checks may also lead to the discovery of key principals of the partner, and those principals can then be studied further through media profiling.
 Reputational analysis can also help to confirm whether any key principals mentioned in corporate-registry records are indeed the individuals actively participating in the business or whether the majority of the operations are conducted by other individuals.
+On-the-ground investigation may include discreet site visits and verifications as well as discreet interviews with industry sources, competitors and peers.
+This will help you to get a wider view of your partner’s activities, conduct, reputation and integrity profile.

 3. Litigation checks